getcarina/getcarina.com/_best-practices/container-technologies-scheduling-management.md

 Some of the biggest technology companies such as HubSpot and Twitter are active users and advocates of Mesos.

-### CoreOS’ “Fleet”
+### CoreOS’ “fleet”

 Fleet is a distributed initialization system based on CoreOS etcd and Linux systemd:

 - etcd for its manifest of tasks
 - systemd to do the task execution

-Jonathan Corbet explains Fleet's use of etcd and systemd in this way:
+Jonathan Corbet explains fleet's use of etcd and systemd in this way:

 > Fleet is a cluster scheduler, meaning that its job is to distribute tasks across the machines in a cluster.
 > It needs to respond to events like a machine going down and reschedule tasks as needed.
 > The fleet scheduler gets its marching orders (the "manifest") via etcd, then gets systemd to do the real work.
 > It is thus not surprising that fleet's commands look a lot like systemd commands [(2)](#resources).

-Because systemd is part of Linux itself and interacting with Fleet resembles interacting with systemd, learning Fleet can seem natural and easy to those already skilled in Linux.
+Because systemd is part of Linux itself and interacting with fleet resembles interacting with systemd, learning fleet can seem natural and easy to those already skilled in Linux.
 Fleet can be seen as an extension of Linux systemd that operates at the cluster level and can be used to deploy a systemd unit file anywhere on the cluster.